Simple Grain Free Diet for Horses

 *If your horse is struggling with persistent hoof issues such as cracks, chips, flares, thrush, thin soles, white line separation, fungus, and even laminitis - it may be worth testing your hay for a nutrient analysis to determine iron & other levels to see if your copper and zinc levels are being met with the forage balancer alone.
 If not, consider increasing the amount of copper and zinc that your horse is receiving daily.

-It might not look very pretty but soaked hay pellets are the best base for a grain free and forage based diet!
-Horses typically love diving into a bowl of timothy pellets mixed with a few special ingredients.
+It might not look very pretty but soaked hay pellets are a great base for a grain free and forage based diet.

 Fats, Flax & Chia